-I'm an avian ecologist with interests in the fields of life-history evolution, community ecology, physiology and conservation.
-My research is inevitably grounded in explaining patterns and observations made in the field.
+I'm an avian ecologist with interests in life-history evolution, community ecology, physiology and conservation.
+My research is grounded in explaining patterns and observations made in the field.

-I'm currently a conservation ecologist with Smithsonian Conservation Biology Institute, studying biodiversity effects of keystone species in the vast mixed-grass prairies of the northern glaciated plains of Montana.
-I maintain an interest, and active collaboration in projects describing the ecology of Bornean animals in the context of large, unbroken elevational gradients.
+I work for the Smithsonian Conservation Biology Institute, studying biodiversity effects of keystone species in the vast mixed-grass prairies of the northern glaciated plains of Montana.
+I maintain an interest, and active projects describing the ecology of Bornean animals in the context of large, unbroken elevational gradients.

 5/07/2020: A chance encounter with a rare and little-known legless lizard (Dopasia buettikoferi) during fieldwork in Borneo managed to turn into a very cool manuscript led by the Jablonski lab from the University of Comenius in Bratislava, Slovakia.
 Recently out in Herpetozoa.
 Take-aways are that this species is likely widespread but overlooked, and there is a tanalizing possibility of cryptic diversity on the island of Borneo.

 1/30/2020: In collaboration with James Mouton (https://www.moutonlab.org/), we tested whether metabolic rates explain global variation in survival rates of passerine birds.
 As it turns out, metabolism explains variation in the pace-of-life within regions, but the long lives of tropical birds (or the short lives of north temperate birds) are not explained by BMR/RMR.

 I gathered data for this paper over 5+ years on 3 continents and I'm ecstatic to see it out in Ecology Letters with one of the Double-collared sunbirds from our South African site on the cover!